Denodo - Access and Permissions Within a Denodo VDB

 • Mask sensitive fields

-2. Check the box for the role for which this restriction will apply and select Edit privileges.
+2. Check the box for the role this restriction will apply and select Edit privileges.

-7. Enter the restriction condition and action and press ok.
+6. Enter the restriction condition and action and select Ok.

-8. Press Ok at the Assign restrictions screen and then save.
+7. Press Ok at the Assign Restrictions screen.

 Keywords: